 In terms of software, we deeply integrate manufacturing with new technologies such as industrial internet, big data, cloud computing and artificial intelligence, significantly improving the level of automated data collection, analysis and reverse control.
 We have independently developed an industrial large model and its algorithms for internal monitoring of the behavioral patterns of manufacturing processes, such as optimizing the CNC machining process and developing a coating operation system for real-time monitoring of coating quality.
+We have also successfully leveraged deep learning, large models, and AI technologies to optical inspection in smartphones, computers, and wearable devices.
 Our smart manufacturing system has achieved full internal connection and system integration through our self-developed "Lens Cloud" industrial internet platform.
 We achieved real-time sharing of data and information, and digital monitoring of, various processes, thereby facilitating intelligized business decision making, optimizing the design and operation of our factories and production lines, improving our overall production efficiency and product yield rate, and reducing production management cost.
 In addition, we are among the first in the industry to apply cutting-edge technologies such as machine vision to product exterior inspection.
 We significantly reduced the costs and labor intensity for product inspection with our automated inspection software and optical platforms that can analyze various characteristics and quality metrics of different materials.
+With our four CNAS-certified testing centers, we have also substantially enhanced the accuracy and recognition of our testing and analysis results.

 Currently, our major production lines have been automated, and our key production processes such as hot bending, precision carving, printing (including silk-screen printing and pad printing) and AOI inspection have been digitalized and, through the construction of industrial Internet of Things, we have achieved interconnection within our production system.
 Various operations within our warehousing and logistics system have also been digitalized, such as product warehousing, sorting, handling and transportation.
-The integration of various processes including production, logistics and warehousing enables precise and targeted transportation and delivery based on realtime production requirements.
+The integration of various processes including production, logistics and warehousing enables precise and targeted transportation and delivery based on real-time production requirements.
 Our capabilities in digitalizing and automating production enable us to continuously optimize our production processes and techniques, thereby enhancing our customers' trust in us and increasing our profit margins.

-Visionary founder and experienced senior management team that guided our rise to global leadership in smart manufacturing
+Dedicated founder and experienced senior management team that guided our rise to global leadership in smart manufacturing

-Our founder, Ms. Chau, is an entrepreneur with strategic vision, innovative spirit, strong execution ability, acute market insight and profound industry experience.
-Ms. Chau's strategic vision, her ability to grasp the general trend of the industry from a macro perspective and the rich industry experience she has accumulated was instrumental in our success and growth on a global scale.
+Our founder, Ms. Chau, is an entrepreneur with strategic vision, innovative spirit, strong execution ability, acute market insight and substantial industry experience.
+Ms. Chau's strategic vision, her ability to grasp the general trend of the industry from a macro perspective and the rich industry experience she has accumulated was insttrumental in our success and growth on a global scale.
 Since the establishment of Lens Shenzhen in 2003, Ms. Chau has been fully responsible for the strategic planning of our growth and has led us to achieve remarkable achievements over the past 20 years.
 Ms. Chau has received numerous honors and awards in the industry.
 These include being listed on the Forbes list of the World's 100 Most Powerful Women in 2019, Forbes China's Best CEO in 2021, Hurun Richest Self-Made Women in the World in 2022, "The Most Powerful Women" by Fortune China in 2024 and ranking 2nd on the Forbes "100 Power Businesswomen" list in 2025.